daffainfo/ctf-writeup/ICSJWG CTF 2023/Windows Pane - 1/README.md

 > Flag format: username of the noncompliant account.
 If the username is MARK_ZUCKER, the flag would be MARK_ZUCKER

 ## About the Challenge
-We have been given a CSV file (You can download the file [here](LogonEvents.csv)) that contains windows event logs.
+We were given a CSV file (You can download the file [here](LogonEvents.csv)) that contains windows event logs.
 We need to find the username of the account that is noncompliant with the company policy

 ![preview](images/preview.png)